DoD-Platform-One/gitlab/chart/doc/troubleshooting/index.md

 ## UPGRADE FAILED: "$name" has no deployed releases

-This error will occur on your second install/upgrade if your initial install failed.
+This error occurs on your second install/upgrade if your initial install failed.

 If your initial install completely failed, and GitLab was never operational, you should first purge the failed install before installing again.